c0bqlt/interview-starter/README.md

 # Interview starter

-Create a responsive form with 3 inputs that will send a request to any endpoint.
+Create a simple responsive form with 3 form fields that will send a request to any endpoint.
-The input fields should be:
+The form fields should be:

 - sale price without VAT as a HTML input
 - VAT rate as a HTML select
 - sale price with VAT as a HTML input

-These 3 depend on each other, so whenever the user types a sale price without VAT, the sale price with VAT should be auto completed (and vice versa).
+These 3 fields depend on each other.
+Whenever the user types a sale price without VAT, the sale price with VAT should be updated.

+**Extra credit** for the inverse effect: whenever the sale with VAT is updated the sale price without VAT is also updated.

 ## Quick start